PROFILE

 Economic Relations

-American companies have invested more than $6
+half of 2007.
+American companies have invested

-billion in Kazakhstan since 1993.
-These
+about $14.3 billion in Kazakhstan since 1993.

-business services, telecommunications, and
+gas, business services, telecommunications, and

 electrical energy sectors.
 Kazakhstan has made